ncusi/PatchScope/README.md

 ### Installing the package in editable mode

-To install the project in editable mode (from top directory of this repo):
+To install the project in editable mode (from the top directory of this repo):
 ```commandline
 python -m pip install -e .
 ```